 In every children’s tale, there’s almost always a character who lifts a shell to its ear to listen to the sounds of the ocean.
 The calming repetitive ebb and flow of the sea, rushing up against the shore.
 As a child, I remember thinking how it was Mother Nature’s way of communicating between the earth and the ocean, and all its wildlife above and beneath.

 With every keystroke, I yearn for the sea, and so it surprises me that I can count on one hand how many times I’ve visited it this summer.
-A mere pittance that doesn’t even make up one 24-hour period.
+A mere pittance that doesn’t even make up a 24-hour period.
 With one month to go, and the summer waning its orbital spin away from us, I find myself traveling west to spend 7-days in the desert, surrounded by mountains and mesas, flat ground and dirt.
 Nary a swimming hole nearby, the only semblance of water whatever we can fit in the RV tow.